lsst-dm/dmtn-111/index.rst

 Prompt Processing
 -----------------

-The Prompt Processing CSC at the Base obtains crosstalk-corrected images for ComCam and LSSTCam from the Camera (specifically the data acquisition system or DAQ) and transmits them to NCSA distributors which in turn make them available to automated processing pipelines.
+The Prompt Processing Ingest CSC at the Base obtains crosstalk-corrected images for ComCam and LSSTCam from the Camera (specifically the data acquisition system or DAQ) and transmits them to NCSA distributors which in turn make them available to automated processing pipelines.
 These pipelines include the Alert Production and are expected to include prompt calibration quality control.
-Results from these pipelines are returned to the OCS through the Telemetry Gateway.
+Results from these pipelines that are useful for Observatory operations are returned to the OCS through the Telemetry Gateway.
+Other data products are transmitted via that Alert Distribution system and/or stored in the Data Backbone and made available through the LSP instances in the Data Access Centers, the Commissioning Cluster, or NCSA (for staff).

 .. _chilean-dac: